mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nunchucks/index.md

 ```

 ```
-root@nunchucks:/opt#
+root@nunchucks:~#
 ```

 Nice!

-### Stabilizing the shell
+### Establishing persistence

+Let's use SSH to establish persistence.

-Our home folder contains a `.ssh` directory.
+Our home folder contains a `.ssh` folder.
 There's no existing private key, so
-I'll create one and add the corresponding public key to `authorized_keys`, and
+I'll create one, and I'll add the corresponding public key to `authorized_keys`.
-then I'll connect over SSH to Nunchucks.
-This way, I'll have a much more stable
+Finally, I'll connect over SSH to Nunchucks as `root`.
-shell.

 ## System enumeration